GiannhsKer/manga_reader/readme.md

 1. Install nodejs, npm, yarn , expocli.
 2. ( Optional ) Install vscode, git
-3. Download repository
+3. Download the repository
 4. Install latest version of packages by running
 ```$ yarn install ```
-4. To start the server, move into /server and run
+4. To start the server, move into /server directory and run
 ```$ yarn run dev ```
 4. You are ready to go, in the project folder, open terminal and run
 ```$ expo start --web ``` to run from browser or